dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 ### Neuron response geometry
 To understand the difference between these two circuits we are going to measure the response surface geometry of individual (artificial) neurons.
-We will define the <it>target neuron</it> as the neuron that we are currently interested in studying, and we will often indiciate it mathematically with the index k.
+We will define the _target neuron_ as the neuron that we are currently interested in studying, and we will often indiciate it mathematically with the index k.
 In order to do measure the target neuron's response surface, we first need to construct a stimulus set.
 Our stimulus set must be composed of images that are interesting to the neurons that